 Types of Treatment Offered at Highland Ridge

-When you first arrive at Highland Ridge you will need to complete a series of evaluations so our treatment team will be able to more thoroughly understand the problems you are dealing with.
+When you first arrive at Highland Ridge Hospital, you will need to complete a series of evaluations so our treatment team will be able to more thoroughly understand the problems you are dealing with.
 This comprehensive evaluation will help us determine if you have any medical concerns, the severity of your disruptive behavioral disorder, and if you have any co-occurring disorders.
-Once the results of these evaluations have been combined, they will be used to help us create a plan of care for your stay.
+Once the results of these evaluations have been combined, they will be used to help us create a plan of care for your stay at our treatment center.

-Medication may be a part of your treatment plan depending on the severity of your symptoms and the presence of any co-occurring disorders.
+Medication may be a part of your treatment plan at Highland Ridge Hospital, depending on the severity of your symptoms and the presence of any co-occurring disorders.
 After an individual has learned better coping skills and better ways of managing their behavior, they may be slowly weaned off medication.
 All medication use will be monitored on a daily basis and altered if necessary.

-Individual therapy is provided on a weekly basis to allow patients the chance to work privately with one of our therapists.
+Individual therapy is provided on a weekly basis at our treatment center to allow patients the chance to work privately with one of our therapists.
 In individual therapy, you will use a variety of therapeutic techniques to help you understand the negative consequences that result from your inappropriate behavior and better ways of coping with emotions surrounding those behaviors.

 Highland Ridge Hospital is a holistic treatment center that offers a variety of experiential methods to help promote healing.
 These may include: